World shares slide on inflation fears, commodities surge

-NEW YORK (Reuters) - Global stock markets fell on Monday as expectations for faster growth and inflation battered bonds and boosted commodities, while rising fixed-income yields made equity valuations look more stretched in comparison.
+NEW YORK (Reuters) - Global stock markets fell on Monday as expectations of faster growth and quickening inflation battered bonds, boosted commodities and led to a further rotation out of the big tech names that have driven the equity rally during the pandemic.

-The dollar slid against major currencies, slumping to multi-year lows against the British pound and the Australian dollar.
-Gold rose more than 1% to a near one-week high and copper prices shot above $9,000 a tonne for the first time since 2011.
+Gold rose more than 1% and copper prices shot above $9,000 a tonne for the first time since 2011 on the prospect for inflation and growth, while the dollar slumped to multi-year lows against the British pound and the Australian dollar.

-Oil prices rose on a tight global supply outlook with U.S. production hammered by frigid weather and an approaching meeting of top crude producers expected to keep output largely reined in.
+Oil prices rose on a tight global supply outlook after U.S. production was hammered by frigid weather and an approaching meeting of top crude producers is expected to keep output largely in check.

 High-growth stocks, including Apple Inc, Microsoft Corp, Tesla Inc and Amazon.com, pulled the Nasdaq down and weighed on the S&P 500.

-MSCI’s all-country world index, which tracks shares across 49 countries, fell 0.63%.
+MSCI’s all-country world index, which looks at stock market performance across 49 countries, fell 0.85%, also pulled down by the big U.S. tech names.

+European shares trimmed early losses as comments by European Central Bank chief Christine Lagarde knocked bond yields lower, while rising inflation expectations and profit-taking in technology stocks dragged the benchmark index lower.

 Bond yields have risen sharply this month as prospects for more U.S. fiscal stimulus have boosted hopes for a faster economic recovery globally, which would also lift inflation.

-U.S. economic growth as measured by gross domestic product is expected to run hotter than at any time in the past 35 years and business investment is expected to run twice as fast as the broad economy, according to Credit Suisse.
+U.S. economic growth as measured by gross domestic product is expected to run more vigorously than at any time in the past 35 years and business investment is expected to run twice as quickly as the broad economy, according to Credit Suisse.

+Bank of America Merrill Lynch raised its U.S. GDP forecast for 2021 to 6.5% and its 2022 expectation to 5% on Monday, citing a larger stimulus package, better news surrounding the COVID-19 pandemic and encouraging economic data.

 Federal Reserve Chair Jerome Powell delivers his semi-annual testimony before Congress this week and is likely to reiterate a commitment to keeping policy super easy for as long as needed to drive inflation higher.